echogarden-project/echogarden/docs/Options.md

 * `language`: language code for the audio and transcript ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), like `en`, `fr`, `en-US`, `pt-BR`.
 Auto-detected from transcript if not set
 * `customLexiconPaths`: an array of custom lexicon file paths.
 Optional

+**Plain text processing**:
+* `plainText.paragraphBreaks`: split transcript to paragraphs based on single (`single`), or double (`double`) line breaks.
+Defaults to `double`
+* `plainText.whitespace`: determines how to process whitespace within transcript paragraphs.
+Can be `preserve` (leave as is), `removeLineBreaks` (convert line breaks to spaces) or `collapse` (convert runs of whitespace characters, including line breaks, to a single space character).
+Defaults to `collapse`

 **DTW**:
 * `dtw.windowDuration`: time duration (in seconds) of the Sakoe-Chiba window when performing DTW alignment.
-Defaults to `120`.
-If your audio is longer than two minutes, consider increasing this value for better results.
+If the window duration is shorter than about 25% of the audio duration, consider increasing this value, for better results.
 Note that a higher value would consume quadratically larger amounts of memory.
 A value of `600` (10 minutes) would already require several Gigabytes of memory when the audio duration is 10 minutes or greater.
-The estimated memory requirement (in GB), is shown in the log messages before alignment starts.
+The estimated memory requirement is shown in the log messages before alignment starts.
+Defaults to `120`

 **DTW-RA only**:
 * `dtw.recognition`: prefix for providing custom recognition options when using `dtw-ra` method, for example: setting `dtw.recognition.engine = silero`